gitouche-sur-osm/mapillary_takeout/README.md

   --start-date YYYY-MM-DD
                         Filter sequences that are captured since this date --end-date YYYY-MM-DD
-			Filter sequences that are captured before this date --debug 0..2          set global debug level --timeout 1..300      set connection/read timeout in seconds --timeout-meta 1..300
+                        Filter sequences that are captured before this date (Note: end date is not included!)
+  --debug 0..3          set global debug level --timeout 1..300      set connection/read timeout in seconds --timeout-meta 1..300
                         set connection/read timeout for meta requests in seconds